cartal/jekyll-now/about.md

 ---

-I'm a Nicaraguan computational biologist in Sarah Teichmann's [group](http://www.teichlab.org/) at the Wellcome Sanger Institute working on cardiology, immunology and inflammation.
-I'm very interested in applying methods from the artificial intelligence field to the analysis of multiomics datasets, to better understand how transcriptional networks shape the evolvability of a cell and tissue.
+I'm a Nicaraguan computational biologist in Sarah Teichmann's [group](http://www.teichlab.org/) at the Wellcome Sanger Institute.
+I'm very interested in applying methods from the artificial intelligence field to multiomics datasets.

-### More Information
+### The scientific journey

 I did my Ph.D at Karolinska Institutet in Stockholm under Prof. Björn Andersson supervision (2012 - 2016), studying the genome evolution of [_Trypanosoma cruzi_](https://www.biorxiv.org/content/10.1101/283531v2),